emilyvertosick/Statistics-Course/docs/09-answers.md

 This shows, for example, 56% of those who get car sick reported problematic nausea compared to only 33% of those who aren't prone to car sickness.
 To find out whether this is statistically significant (it certainly seems clinically significant), you can use the `chisq.test` or the `fisher.test` function.
-For the `chisq.test` function, remember to use the `correct = FALSE` option to get the pvalue without continuity correction.
+For the `chisq.test` function, remember to use the `correct = FALSE` option to get the p-value without continuity correction.

 ```r